Brandon McClelland (actor)

-Brandon McClelland (born Penrith, New South Wales, Australia) is an Australian stage, television and film actor.
-He is best known for his portrayal of Pat Dooley in ANZAC Girls.
+Brandon McClelland (born 12 January, 1992) is an Australian stage, television and film actor.
+He is best known for his portrayals of Pat Dooley in ANZAC Girls (for which he was Logie-nominated) and Hendrix Cunningham in Totally Completely Fine.

 Early life

 McClelland was born in Penrith, New South Wales before moving to Batemans Bay, New South Wales, his long-time home town.
 He attended the National Institute of Dramatic Art in 2010, and graduated in 2012.